Plumsail/forms-docs/source/introduction.rst

 Post data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the form is filled and submitted, data is handled with `Microsoft Flow <https://flow.microsoft.com/en-us/>`_.
+Once the form is filled and submitted, data is handled with |Flow|.
 You can do anything you like with it.
-If you want, you can email it or parse data into Sharepoint list.
+If you want, you can email it or parse data into SharePoint list.
 It's up to you how to handle it and possibilities are nearly endless.

+.. |Flow| raw:: html

+   <a href="https://flow.microsoft.com/en-us/" target="_blank">Microsoft Flow</a>